mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 When you run the SvelteKit server for local development, it offers you this url:
 `http://localhost:5173``.

-The problem with it is the `localhost` domain is not unique and some OAuth providers will refuse to work with it.
+The problem with it is that the `localhost` domain is not unique, and some OAuth providers will refuse to work with it.

 On top of that, building more than one app on `http://localhost:5173` is an